QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 * Molex KK 5 x 1 header for ESCs

 So far the PCB should look as follows
-* You can now cover these conponets with Kapton or electical tape
+* You can now cover the resistors and diode conponets with Kapton or electical tape

 <img width="400" src="images/ESP_PCB_no_ESC.png">